CO-Gas Safety collects data of unintentional deaths and injuries from CO produced by the combustion of any and ALL fuels.

 The Gas Safety Trust has refused on the grounds that the GST has decided to undertake its own data collection from all fuels, which basically means it must reinvent the wheel, when we have four wheels and a vehicle on top.
 This just seems a waste of resources to us.
 We reapplied on 20th May 2014 and again have met with refusal.
 We have heard that the GST has had a go at collecting and collating the data but has given up finding it difficult, expensive and time consuming.
 We are not surprised by this.

-We put forward a good proposal to ensure work with a university, victims (from whom we receive a wealth of interesting details and ideas for prevention for the future) and Coroners, (we have been working with Coroners since 1995 and without their help could not have compiled the data we have managed to do).
+We put forward a good proposal to ensure work with a university, victims (from whom we receive a wealth of interesting details and ideas for prevention for the future) and Coroners, (we have been working with Coroners since 1995 and without their help and that of their officers, could not have compiled the data we have managed to do).

 Please note that we would have been more than happy to work with a university from the start but universities need funding to take on such projects.
 We have inquired and found that a PhD student costs from about £60,000 to £90,000 for three years.